 Questions or concerns about discrimination against students based on sex, including sexual harassment should be directed to the Superintendent, the district Title IX coordinator.
-Questions or concerns about discrimination on the basis of a disability should be directed to the Federal Programs Director, the district ADA/Section 504 coordinator.
+Questions or concerns about discrimination on the basis of a disability should be directed to the Dr. Veronica Gutierrez.
 All other questions or concerns relating to discrimination based on any other reasons should be directed to the Superintendent.